CodeYourFuture/over-the-Line/README.md

 cd frontend
 npm install
 ```
-- Run project locally with npm:

 ```bash
 npm start
 ```
 #### To install and run project locally with docker:

+To dockerize the app, refer to the link in resources

 ```bash
 docker-compose up
 ```
-To dockerize the app, refer to the link in resources

 ## Create .env